vineetjohn/reddit-purge/README.md

 Python script to overwrite and delete personal comments on reddit.com.

-Written after of the forced profile format change (December, 2017).
+Written after the forced profile format change (December, 2017).

 ## Pre-requisites